Disclaimer: This fanfic was based on the works of R. A. Salvatore.

 Finally, enough fires were lit and the real ceremony began.

 As usual, Zak paid little attention to the females' loud chanting, let alone offered the Spider Queen any silent prayers on his own.
 In the past, he would have spent such rituals thinking up new, painful ways to kill Lloth's priestesses.
 Ironically enough, if the goddess had ever bothered to listen to his thoughts in the chapel, she would have probably found them pleasing.
 After all, why would she not enjoy the sight of a drow warrior becoming almost aroused at the prospect of slowly strangling a female to death with his whip, while looking her in the eye, too?
 Never mind the real reason why Zak fantasized about killing drow priestesses mostly, leaving males, children, surface elves and other sentient races out of his thoughts.
-At least he was aiming high, and ambition was always a good trait for a drow to have.
+At least he was aiming high, and ambition was always a good trait for a drow to have, was it not?

 Today, however, Zak found himself thinking about something else.